collaborativebioinformatics/EasyGiraffe/README.md

 # 🦒 GIRAFFE Simulator Framework for Multicentric Polygenic Variant Extraction

 ## Overview
 This repository provides a simulator-based benchmarking framework for evaluating the accuracy and reproducibility of polygenic variant extraction using graph-based genome references.
-Built on the [VG toolkit] (https://github.com/vgteam/vg?tab=readme-ov-file) and leveraging the steps outlined in the [Phenome mapper] (https://github.com/collaborativebioinformatics/Phenome-Mapper), this pipeline integrates simulated FASTQ data with known variants to validate variant calling performance across diverse population structures.
+Built on the [VG toolkit](https://github.com/vgteam/vg?tab=readme-ov-file) and leveraging the steps outlined in the [Phenome mapper](https://github.com/collaborativebioinformatics/Phenome-Mapper), this pipeline integrates simulated FASTQ data with known variants to validate variant calling performance across diverse population structures.

 ## Background
 Traditional variant calling methods depend on linear reference genomes like GRCh38, which may not adequately represent the genetic diversity of all populations.
 This limitation can introduce biases in variant detection, especially in cancer genome studies that require high-resolution, polygenic analysis.
 To overcome these limitations, graph-based representations such as the Variation Graph (VG) allow for more accurate mapping and variant extraction.
 This repository integrates:
-* [JaSaPaGe pangenome graph by Kulmatov et al.] (https://pmc.ncbi.nlm.nih.gov/articles/PMC12343856/): A population graph built from Japanese and Saudi genomes.
+* [JaSaPaGe pangenome graph by Kulmatov et al.](https://pmc.ncbi.nlm.nih.gov/articles/PMC12343856/): A population graph built from Japanese and Saudi genomes.
-* [VG GIRAFFE] (https://www.science.org/doi/10.1126/science.abg8871): A fast and accurate mapper for read alignment against genome graphs.
+* [VG GIRAFFE](https://www.science.org/doi/10.1126/science.abg8871): A fast and accurate mapper for read alignment against genome graphs.
 * Synthetic data simulator: We developed a simulator to generate FASTQ files with known variants for benchmarking.

 ## Pipeline Summary and Workflow